magic-modules/gdpr/README.md

   * fix behaviour if localstorage is denied
   * always save allowed data and show state in localStorage. never sent to server, not enough to identify users.
+style: remove a lot of complexity, styles should be overwritten in themes/app, not in module code

 ##### 0.0.8 - unreleased
 ...